socpriya/Socrates-blog/_posts/kaggle/2016-12-13-All-State-Claims-Severity.md

  * [XGBoost Model](https://github.com/socratesk/kaggle/blob/master/Allstate/6-XGBoost-FeatureEngg.R) with parameter tuning and feature engineering
 {: .text-justify}

-After creating the above models, I took a simple average of all the predictions.
+After creating the above models, I took arithmetic mean of all the predictions.
 Then I ensembled by applying different weightage to each model's predictions, cross-validated, and then submitted.
 Finally, at the end of the competition, I could get into [top 20% (604 out of 3055)](https://www.kaggle.com/c/allstate-claims-severity/leaderboard/private) in Private Leaderboard.
 {: .text-justify}

 Refer below for first few rows of submission file: